 Unfortunately not.
 Honestly, when I was a student, I didn’t perform well in our history classes because of my poor memorization skills.
 As you know, the subject of history needs a lot of memorization – memorizing the important events or dates in the past or the significant people who contributed something valuable to society.
 I’m bad at memorizing things because I believe I haven’t taken the trouble (to make an effort) to improve my memory skills.

 I’m very proud to say, yes.
 I can easily memorize or remember things.
 I believe this is because I’m a wide reader.
 When you’re into (be interested in something) reading, your memory becomes so active.
 Reading is a very good exercise for one’s brain and that makes me develop my skills in memorizing and remembering things.

 As I said, I’m forgetful, so more often than not, there have been times that I miss some important events in my life.
 Well, this question reminds me of the time I forgot my flight schedule, business meeting, and anniversaries.
 This happens many times in my life because of my carelessness.
 And the price to pay (the unpleasant or difficult aspect of something that one must face) for being careless is too much.

 Yes, I have and I think that’s human nature (natural).
 No one’s perfect at remembering important things always.
 We all fail to remember those important things, sometimes, and that’s being human.
 In my experience, the worst thing that I experienced for not remembering something important was last year.
 I missed my flight going abroad and it cost me so much.

-Study how to answer the recent PART 1 topic about SPENDING TIME WITH OTHERS on this link https://ieltsdragon.com/ielts-speaking-spending-time-with-others-answer/recent-ielts-part-1-sample-answers/
+Yes, learn how to answer the recent IELTS Speaking Part 1 topic about

 If you want to support my work, you can buy me A CUP OF COFFEE here: